gottreu/playing-with-music-with-perl/slidey.md

 this talk will focus on creating midi files and letting someone else worry about rendering it

-w're using fluidsynth which uses soundfonts
+we're using fluidsynth which uses soundfonts

 but you could also use timidity or wildmidi

 or csound, chuck, puredata

-or comeerical programs like reason
+or commercial programs like reason
 ---
 ```perl
 use strict;